 Independent Non-Executive Director

 Ewen is an experienced AIM company director.
-He is currently a Non-Executive Director of Ascent Resources Plc and CEO of Discovery Energy Limited, an advisory, consultancy and investment company, and has worked in a variety of senior and board-level roles in the natural resource sector for over 30 years, most recently as Finance Director for San Leon Energy Plc and previously Gulf Keystone Petroleum Ltd. He qualified as a chartered management accountant, before moving into leading commercial roles.
-He holds a degree in Economics and Geography from Middlesex University, and is a member of the Energy Institute.
+He is CFO of Coro Energy Plc and CEO of Discovery Energy Limited, an advisory, consultancy and investment company.
+Ewen has worked in a variety of senior and board-level roles in the natural resource sector for over 30 years, most recently as a Non-Executive Director of Ascent Resources Plc and as Finance Director at San Loen Energy and at Gulf Keystone Petroleum Ltd. He qualified as a chartered management accountant, before moving into leading commercial roles.
+He holds a degree in Economics and Geography from Middlesex University and is a member of the Energy Institute.

 All Directors, through their involvement in other businesses as well as the Company, are enabled to keep their skill sets up to date and receive a diversity of opinions and inputs, ensuring an open and not an inward-looking culture at the Company.